Skip to main content

 Running the app

-The first is digitorn app validate hello.yaml.
-It pushes the YAML through AppYAMLCompiler and reports errors before any bootstrap happens.
-A green checkmark means the app definition is structurally sound; runtime issues (a service that's down, a file that isn't where you expected) can still happen, but the YAML itself is correct.
+digitorn install hello.yaml pushes the YAML through compiler and reports errors before any bootstrap happens.
+A green checkmark means the app definition is structurally sound; runtime issues (a service that's down, a file that isn't where you expected) can still happen, but the YAML itself is correct. install also deploys the app and arms any background triggers the YAML declares.

-digitorn dev chat hello # interactive
+digitorn chat hello # interactive

-digitorn dev chat auto-approves any pending capability prompt, so it's the simplest way to test a deployed app end-to-end.
+digitorn chat auto-approves any pending capability prompt, so it's the simplest way to test a deployed app end-to-end.

 What validation checks

 Compile-time validation is fairly thorough, which is why so many classes of bug never reach runtime.
-The YAML must parse as a mapping at the root, then every block is run through its Pydantic model with extra: forbid, so types, required fields, literal sets, and value ranges are all enforced.
-Each {{…}} reference has to resolve, and a missing {{env.X}} is a compile error (use the ?? fallback operator if you want an optional value).
+The YAML must parse as a mapping at the root, then every block is validated with unknown keys rejected, so types, required fields, literal sets, and value ranges are all enforced.
+Each {{...}} reference has to resolve, and a missing {{env.X}} is a compile error (use the ?? fallback operator if you want an optional value).

 How it works